The wooden three masted schooner H.M. Scove

-, taking a load of wood from Pine Lake to Milwaukee in southern Lake Michigan, was caught by a southerly gale which blew her all the way north to the Death's Door area where she stranded on the shoal between Plum and Detroit Islands.
+, taking a load of wood from Pine Lake to Milwaukee in southern Lake Michigan, was caught by a southerly gale which blew her all the way north to the Death's Door area in the Door County Peninsula where she stranded on the shoal between Plum and Detroit Islands just south of Washington Island.
 The craft carried a crew of six at the time of the disaster, all of whom were saved.
 She was owned by her skipper, Sam Thorson of Milwaukee.

 Captain John Leathem from Sturgeon Bay went up to salvage the ship, but continued stormy weather typical of the late fall hampered operations.
 Finally after removing the canvas and rigging, Leathem suspended operations for the year.
 By mid-January the Scove